curedao/curedao-wiki/dfda.md

 The QALY is used to quantify the effectiveness of a new medicine versus the current one.
 In other words, the current standard of care is taken as the baseline, and the QALYs gained from the new (improved) intervention are counted in addition.

-### Crowdsourcing QUALY Estimates
+### Crowdsourcing QALY Estimates

 Numerous studies have illustrated the ability of the combined estimates of a large number of minds to produce more accurate predictions than even the greatest experts in the group.
-However there are five components necessary to produce optimal results:
+However, there are five components necessary to produce optimal results:

 1. Independence - Opinions of people are not determined by the people around them.
 2. Decentralization - People can draw on domestic knowledge and specialize in it.